Tapiiri/OssinLassytSivut/_i18n/en/_lassyt/lassy69/lassy69.md

-# 69. Prestige Gifts I Have Received From Teekkaris

 In this context, I can list some of the other quirks I have received in Otaniemi.
 All of these are stored in my home: 2.4.1960; when I turned 45, I received a combined head and clothes brush.
 A regular scrubbing brush and a soft car polishing mitten joined together with chains.
 The scrubbing brush is that clothes brush.

 A three spiked iron garden cultivator.
 For me, a comb with a spike for every hair.